-Attribute Description PERSISTENT Must be set to 'YES' !
-PATH This can be either: ļ • local filesystem path to a VMDK to be uploaded, ļ which can be a single VMDK or tar.gz of vmdk ļ descriptor and flat files (no OVAs supported) ' • path of an existing VMDK file in the vCen- ! ter datastore.
-In this case a "vcenter://" prefix ļ must be used (for instance, an image win10.vmdk in a Windows folder should be set to vcen- ter://Windows/win10.vmdk) ADAPTER_TYPE Possible values (careful with the case): lsiLogic, ide, busLogic.
-More information in the VMware documen- tation.
-Known as "Bus adapter controller" in Sunstone.
-DISK_TYPE The type of disk has implications on performance and occupied space.
-Values (careful with the case): delta,eagerZeroedThick,flatMonolithic,preallocated,raw,rdm,r rdmp,seSpars More information in the VMware documentation
+Attribute Description PATH This can be either: • local filesystem path to a VMDK to be uploaded, which can be a single VMDK or tar.gz of vmdk descriptor and flat files (no OVAs supported).
+If using a tar.gz file which contains the flat and de- scriptor files, both files must live in the first level of the archived file as folders and subfolders are not supported inside the tar.gz file, otherwise a "Could not find vmdk" error message would show up. • path of an existing VMDK file in the vCenter datastore or HTTP url.
+In this case a "vcen- ter://" prefix must be used (for instance, an image win10.vmdk in a Windows folder should be set to vcenter://Windows/win10.vmdk) VCENTER_ADAPTER_TYPE Default adapter type used by virtual disks to plug in- herited to VMs for the images in the datastore.
+It is inherited by images and can be overwritten if specified explicitly in the image.
+Possible values (careful with the case): lsiLogic, ide, busLogic.
+More information in the VMware documentation.
+Known as "Bus adapter con- troller" in Sunstone.
+VCENTER_DISK_TYPE The type of disk has implications on performance and occupied space.
+Values (careful with the case): delta,eagerZeroedThick,flatMonolithic,preallocated,raw,r dm,rdmp,seSpars More information in the VMware documentation.
+Known as "Disk Provisioning Type" in Sunstone.
+VCENTER_IMPORTED It will be set to YES for images that have been imported when a vCenter template or Wild VM is imported.
+If this attribute is set to YES, OpenNebula will not delete the VMDK file in vCenter so you don't actually delete the hard disk attached to a template.
+If you remove this attribute the VMDK file will be deleted when the Image is deleted in OpenNebula.